 If you do make such a list, it will really help your solicitor to settle your claim at the maximum value that you should receive and in the most timely manner possible.

-I really hope this list offers you some guidance and help.
+I really hope these tips offer you some guidance and help when negotiating your claim.
 The way I see it is that if you are left needing to claim compensation, it’s because you’ve suffered nasty and painful injuries.
 The costs you incur because of them are not your fault and you can only claim once for any incident and therefore, you should ensure that you receive the fullest and fairest settlement possible.
 There are lots of other useful nuggets of information on our website and I invite you to read more.
 You’ll see you can ask me a question or make a comment below any article I’ve written, and I’ll gladly respond to any point you raise.